mel-oezkan/MLinPractice/README.md

 - `-e` or `--export_file`: Export the trained classifier into the given pickle file.

 Finally, the optional argument `-s` or `--seed` determines the seed for intializing the random number generator (which may be important for some classifiers).
 Using the same seed across multiple runs ensures reproducibility of the results.
 If no seed is set, the current system time will be used.
+Additionally the argument `-std` or `--standartize` scales the input features to a standart scale before applying the smv classifier (this argument only works with svm currently)

 ## Application